La Troncal

-La Troncal is the seat of La Troncal Canton in the Cañar Province, Ecuador.
+La Troncal, officially San Pablo de La Troncal is a town and largest city by population in the Cañar Province, Ecuador and the seat of La Troncal Canton.

 The region that would become this significant town, was sparsely populated by farmers until the 1950s.

 The population began to grow in the 1950s, when migrants from Azuay, and the Cañar provinces began to settle in the area in search of new and better job opportunities.